Retiring in Thailand

 More popular expat communities for those retiring in Thailand fall in the Chiang Mai and Hua Hin regions of the country.
 Chiang Mai has an active expat club and dozens of interest groups that meet regularly to keep the community fun and thriving for newcomers.
 Chiang Mai is a very affordable destination, but it is also a large city, known to be one of the safest in the country.

-Other popular expat destinations include Chiang Rai, Phuket and Rayong, each with their own charms to offer.
+Other popular expat destinations to retire in Thailand include Chiang Rai, Phuket and Rayong, each with their own charms to offer.

 Like Our Articles?